apereo/cas/docs/cas-server-documentation/installation/Docker-Installation.md

 A dockerized CAS deployment simply is an existing CAS overlay project that is wrapped by Docker.
 The overlay project already includes an embedded container to handle the deployment of CAS.
-The overlay project also includes an embedded Maven so that builds and deployments of CAS would not require a separate step to download and configure Maven.
+The overlay project also includes an embedded build tool so that builds and deployments of CAS would not require a separate step to download and configure choices.

 The docker build is simply instructed to clone the CAS overlay project, use the embedded Maven instance to package and build it and finally uses the embedded container to deploy the final